skelterjohn/dft/README.md

 dft is a tool for (d)ata (f)iltering and (t)ransformation.

-Data comes in on stdin, formatted as a json blob (for now), and comes out in the same format after having had the filters and transformations applied.
+Data comes in on stdin, formatted as a json blob (for now), and comes outafter having had the filters and transformations applied.

 `Usage: dft [FILTER|TRANSFORM]* [OUTPUT]`

 Each filter and transform is applied to the entire object in the order they appear on the command line.

 #examples#

+The test files are meant to be read from top to bottom as tutorials.
+Start with `filter_test.go`, then `transform_test.go`, and finally `output_test.go`.

 ####filter Google Compute Engine instances by metadata key####